JEFH507/org-chart-goose-orchestrator/Technical Project Plan/PM Phases/Phase-5/PHASE-5-SUMMARY.md

    - Already created: `docs/tests/phase5-progress.md`

 4. **Begin Workstream A:**
-   - Read Goose v1.12.1 documentation (config.yaml, goosehints, gooseignore)
+   - Read goose v1.12.1 documentation (config.yaml, goosehints, gooseignore)
    - Start with A1: Define JSON Schema
    - Follow tasks A1 → A2 → A3 → A4 → A5 → A_CHECKPOINT